Solitary pulmonary nodule and the surgeon

-A solitary pulmonary nodule (SPN) is a single well circumscribed radiographic opacity that will be encountered by every thoracic surgeon and management is dependent on the malignant potential of the nodule.
-These nodules are usually first encountered on a chest radiograph.
-Anatomic characteristics on computer tomography (CT) can help better differentiate the malignant potential of the nodule.
-These include nodule size, nodule volume change over time, nodule edge morphology, presence of calcification in the nodule and nodule attenuation.
-Other adjuncts to evaluate the malignant potential of the nodule includes a functional assessment of the nodule using Positron Emission Tomography (PET).
-The role of the thoracic surgeon include both diagnostic and surgical intervention to assist with management of the malignant nodule.
+A solitary pulmonary nodule is a single, well-circumscribed radiographic opacity that will be encountered by every thoracic surgeon, and management is dependent on the malignant potential of the nodule.
+The nodules are usually first encountered on a chest radiograph.
+Anatomical characteristics on computed tomography can help to better differentiate the malignant potential of the nodule.
+These characteristics include nodule size, volume change over time, edge morphology, presence of calcification and nodule attenuation.
+Other adjuncts to evaluate the malignant potential of the nodule include a functional assessment using positron emission tomography.
+The role of the thoracic surgeon includes both diagnostic and surgical intervention to assist with management of the malignant nodule.

 Full Text:PDF (534KB)

 Cite this article

 - There are currently no refbacks.

 African Journal of Thoracic and Critical Care Medicine| Online ISSN: 2617-0205

 Our Journals: South African Medical Journal | African Journal of Health Professions Education | South African Journal of Bioethics and Law | South African Journal of Child Health | Southern African Journal of Critical Care | South African Respiratory Journal | South African Journal of Obstetrics and Gynaecology |